Domain Name System: How to create a DNS record

 In the New Host window, enter the Name (e.g, TechDACluster), followed by the IP Address as shown below.

-As you can see below, the record has been successfully created.
-Kindly refer to these troubleshooting guides for some insights: The following error occurred when DNS was queried for the service location (SRV): Error code 0x0000232B RCODE_NAME_ERROR, and the following errors occurred attempting to join the domain: The specified domain either does not exist or could not be contacted.
+As shown below, we successfully created the record.
+Find troubleshooting insights in these guides.
+The following error occurred when DNS was queried for the service location (SRV): Error code 0x0000232B RCODE_NAME_ERROR, and the following errors occurred attempting to join the domain: The specified domain either does not exist or could not be contacted.

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.